I needed help as a mom, so I created a community, in case I wasn't the only one!

 Triumphing!

 Most of my earlier decisions have proven to me that I had no idea what I was doing, and I needed more healing than I ever thought.
-Before I closed myself off to Him, God would help me.
-I allowed the negative talk (aka lies) from the devil to tell me that I was ruining my and my kids’ lives.
-But, no more!
-It’s time to continue learning and growing, hopefully with you.
+God would help me, though.
+As I allowed the negative talk (aka lies) from the devil to tell me that I was ruining my and my kids’ lives, God was listening.
+He says, “Vengeance is mine; I will repay.”
+And He means it.

 Latest Episode